kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 Research for improving self-play instability

+# Requirements
+Trarning is done using tensorflow-gpu == 1.13.1, and the environment only needs to import the uploaded multi_snake.py.

 # Research Introduction
 The uploaded code is the first of the seven research requirements submitted from https://openai.com/blog/requests-for-research-2/.